 |Beverrat||Back to the list of vertebrates|

 On 19th September 2017, a forester captured a coypu in Osweiler (commune of Rosport, eastern Luxembourg) and put it to sleep.
-This detection of an IAS of Union concern (Anonymous 2016) has been notified by the Luxembourg authorities on 26 September 2017 and an Eradication Measure Set has been submitted as well on 26 September 2017, pursuant to Article 17(1) of R. 1143/2014 (Anonymous 2014).
+This detection of an IAS of Union concern (Anonymous 2016) was notified to the Luxembourg authorities on 26 September 2017 and an Eradication Measure Set was also submitted on 26 September 2017, pursuant to Article 17(1) of R. 1143/2014 (Anonymous 2014).

 - Anonymous, 2014.
 Regulation (EU) No 1143/2014 of the European Parliament and of the Council of 22 October 2014 on the prevention and management of the introduction and spread of invasive alien species.
 Official Journal of the European Union 4.11.2014 L 317: 35-55.